JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 ## Creating a SAFE Stack App
 1) Run the new "SAFE" template.
 - `dotnet new SAFE -o SafeTodo` - `-o` will create a "SafeTodo" subfolder witha  "SafeTodo.sln" solution file
-- `cd SafeTodo` - change to the new "SafeTodo" directory (on Windows)
+- `cd SafeTodo` - change to the new "SafeTodo" directory

 2) Restore the command line tools that we will use to build and run our SAFE Stack application:
 - `dotnet tool restore` - this should install "paket", which is like NuGet but with some additional features, and the "fable" transpiler